Rana Gurmit Singh Sodhi

-Rana Gurmit Singh Sodhi (born 9 January 1954) is an Indian Politician and a Bharatiya Janata Party Leader in Punjab and a former International Shooter.
-Sodhi was earlier in Congress Party and has been a Member of the Punjab Legislative Assembly (MLA) from the Guru Har Sahai in Firozpur district of Punjab since 2002.
+Rana Gurmit Singh Sodhi (born 9 January 1954) is an Indian politician, a Bharatiya Janata Party leader in Punjab and a former international shooter.
+Sodhi was earlier in the Indian National Congress and has been a Member of the Punjab Legislative Assembly (MLA) from the Guru Har Sahai in Firozpur district of Punjab from 2002 to 2022.

 Political career

-He became a member of the Youth Congress in 1976.
+During Sodhi's time as a member of the Indian National Congress (INC), he became a member of the Indian Youth Congress in 1976.

-He had been elected to the Punjab Vidhan Sabha in 2002, 2007, 2012 and 2017 consecutively.
+Sodhi had been elected to the Punjab Vidhan Sabha in 2002, 2007, 2012 and 2017 consecutively.
 Prior to this, he also functioned as Chief Whip of the Congress Legislative Party.
-In April 2018, he was inducted into the Punjab Cabinet as a Cabinet Minister for Sports and Youth Affairs.
+In April 2018, he was inducted into the Government of Punjab as a Cabinet Minister for Sports and Youth Affairs.

-Before the 2022 Punjab Legislative Assembly election, Rana Gurmit Singh Sodhi resigned from the Congress Party and joined the BJP in December, 2021.
-Sodhi was the Sports Minister in the former Punjab chief minister Captain Amarinder Singh's Cabinet, but was excluded from new chief minister Charanjit Singh Channi’s ministry.
+Before the 2022 Punjab Legislative Assembly election, Sodhi resigned from INC and joined the Bharatiya Janata Party (BJP) in December 2021.
+Sodhi was the Sports Minister in the former Punjab Chief Minister Amarinder Singh's Cabinet, but was excluded from the new chief minister Charanjit Singh Channi’s ministry.